floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

 | x x | y y y | z z z |
 ```

-The two topmost bits (xx) split the instruction space into 4 quadrants,
+The two top-most bits (xx) split the instruction space into 4 quadrants,
 and the remaining 6 bits are divided into two 3-bit groups (yyy) and (zzz)
-which are used by the instruction decoder to select a specific group
+which are used as arguments to the instruction decoder.
-of instructions or as an 'register index'.

 Let's look at each instruction subset and quadrant one by one:

-## Main Quadrant Instructions
+## Main Instructions

 ### Main Quadrant 1 (xx = 01)

-I'm starting with Main Quadrant 1 (not 0) because unlike 0 it is has such
+I'm starting with Main Quadrant 1 (not 0) because unlike 0 it is has a simple
-a simple structure.
+and 'orderly' structure.
 In an Z80 emulator this is usually the first quadrant
 I'm implementing.

 The 64 instructions with the bit pattern **|01|yyy|zzz|** implement